Majors

 BIO 110: Biological Investigations

 - Introduction to scientific investigation through project-based studies of biological phenomena in the lab or field.
 Topics in this hands-on course introduce students to experimental design, data collection, data analysis, hypothesis testing, and scientific communication.
 The specific focus of individual Bio 110 sections will vary with faculty expertise.
-Sections offered in Fall of 2025 are described below.
+Sections offered in Spring of 2026 are described below.

 -